Talking about money is a social taboo for society, and to the average person, it can feel awkward to approach someone asking for more money.

 The same is true for your boss.
 Their loyalty lies with the company, and you need to sell yourself as a worthwhile investment for the company.

-Always make sure that when you’re ready to give the “Ask” you have your boss’s full attention.
+Always ensure that when you’re ready to give the “Ask,” you have your boss’s full attention.
 Catching them at the end of a long workday or between meetings is never ideal.

 Having divided attention runs the risk of dismissal before you’ve even laid out your case.
-You want to ensure you have the time to demonstrate that you’ve actively thought about why you’re worth the raise and investment.
+You want to ensure you have the time to demonstrate that you’ve actively considered why you’re worth the raise and investment.